aspose-words/Aspose.Words-API-References/english/net/aspose.words.markup/structureddocumenttag/lockcontents/_index.md

 second_title: Aspose.Words for .NET API Reference
 description:
 type: docs
-weight: 140
+weight: 200
 url: /net/aspose.words.markup/structureddocumenttag/lockcontents/
 ---
 ## StructuredDocumentTag.LockContents property

-When set to true, this property will prohibit a user from editing the contents of this SDT.
+When set to true, this property will prohibit a user from editing the contents of this **SDT**.

 ```csharp
 public bool LockContents { get; set; }